Skip to content

 Note

 This command is explicitly called ALTER rather than CORRECT or some such...
-That is, depending on the the nature of the signals and the artifact, there is no guarantee that this approach will correctly remove the true, underlying sources of artifact.
+That is, depending on the nature of the signals and the artifact, there is no guarantee that this approach will correctly remove the true, underlying sources of artifact.

 For the EMD-based method, there are the following additional parameters: